 First of all, compliments are meant to build others, not degrade yourself.
 All someone hears when you give a compliment like this is that you are unhappy with yourself.
 The negative aspect far outweighs the positive.
 Besides, the minute you put yourself down, you’ve probably done the same thing to half the people in the room.

-Case in point: this past year I worked tutoring kids preparing to become first generation college graduates.
+Case in point: several years ago I worked tutoring kids preparing to become first-generation college graduates.
 Getting to college is hard enough, but these kids were trying to figure it out on their own.
 They had no one in their family to turn to for advice.
-One day shortly after taking the ACT test for the first time, the kids were all excitedly comparing their scores when one girl shouted, “Well my score stunk.
+One day shortly after taking the ACT test for the first time, the kids were all excitedly celebrating finishing the test when one girl shouted, “Well my score stunk.
 I am definitely taking it again.”
 Everyone around me went silent.
 They all knew this girl had one of the highest scores in the class.
 Students who had just been bragging to me about surviving the test now glumly looked at their desks.
 I even heard one girl say, “Well if she thinks her score is too low, why should I even bother applying for college?”

 The truth is, when we say something negative about ourselves, chances are there is probably someone in the room struggling with the same problem.
 And all you’re doing is drudging up their insecurities along with your own.